 President Obama & EPA Protect Public Health, Announce Landmark Mercury Standard for Power Plants

-Nationwide, mercury pollution is so widespread that one in ten American women of childbearing age has enough mercury in her blood to put her baby at risk should she become pregnant.
+Right now, mercury pollution is so widespread that one in ten American women of childbearing age has enough mercury in her blood to put her baby at risk, should she become pregnant.
 By limiting emissions of mercury and air toxics from power plants, the Obama administration’s new standard is expected to prevent 130,000 cases of childhood asthma symptoms and save 11,000 lives every year.

-For decades, the coal industry, their Congressional allies, and past presidential administrations have successfully delayed cutting mercury and other toxic air pollutants like sulfur dioxide and lead from the largest sources––even though technology to control toxic air pollution has been widely available, and is already used by some power plants.
+For decades, the coal industry, many utilities and their allies in Congress, and past administrations have successfully delayed cutting mercury and other toxic air pollutants from power plants, even though technology to control toxic air pollution is widely available, and already being used by some power plants.

 The new life-saving standard announced today has widespread public support in Florida and nationwide.
 Last summer, roughly 907,000 Americans submitted comments on the new standards—the most comments ever received for an EPA rule—and the vast majority of them were in support of the standard.

 “It’s abundantly clear that Floridians and people across the country want cleaner air, healthier kids, and less toxic pollution spewed into our air, and thankfully, President Obama and EPA are taking action,” said Rolfe.
 “This landmark standard will improve Floridians’ quality of life and protect children today and for generations to come from known poisons.”